Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 `mbedtls` ships and compiles a "Hello World" executable.
 This is obviously non-essential to `mbedtls`’s functionality, and conflict with the popular GNU `hello` formula would be overkill, so we just remove it.

-[pdftohtml](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/pdftohtml.rb) provides an example of a serious conflict, where both formula ship a identically-named binary that is essential to functionality, so a [`conflicts_with`](http://www.rubydoc.info/github/Homebrew/homebrew/master/Formula#conflicts_with-class_method) is preferable.
+[pdftohtml](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/pdftohtml.rb) provides an example of a serious conflict, where both formula ship an identically-named binary that is essential to functionality, so a [`conflicts_with`](http://www.rubydoc.info/github/Homebrew/homebrew/master/Formula#conflicts_with-class_method) is preferable.

 As a general rule, [`conflicts_with`](http://www.rubydoc.info/github/Homebrew/homebrew/master/Formula#conflicts_with-class_method) should be a last-resort option.
 It’s a fairly blunt instrument.